 Your reports are delivered to a Google Drive folder, a Cloud Storage bucket, or both.
 For steps to set up your report destinations, see Setting up reports.

 Usage and disbursement reports

 By the tenth business day of every month, a report is generated in the shared Google Drive folder, with the details of usage and revenue for the previous month.

 The monthly report contains the following content.
 For any questions about the report, contact your Partner Engineer.

-SKU: The description of the GCP Marketplace solution.
+SKU: The description of the Google Cloud Marketplace solution.